Jypear/tocketry/docs/tutorial/basic.rst

 In this tutorial we will stick with the string syntax to keep things simple.
 Read more about the options in :ref:`the handbook <condition-handbook>`.

-There are a lot of scheduling options in Rocketry: the tasks can run at specific time, after some other tasks have run or when other conditions are met.
+There are a lot of scheduling options in Tocketry: the tasks can run at specific time, after some other tasks have run or when other conditions are met.
 In this tutorial we focus on the time specific scheduling